 Miller’s Farm is a fantastic property located in Manotick, a beautiful village of Ottawa with lots of great things to do and cute cafés.
 Miller’s Farm is the perfect place to go in the fall.
 Get lost in the corn maze, take a wagon ride and pick your own pumpkins, and shop fall harvest fruits and vegetables like of squashes, corn and apples.
 They’ve also been sure to add a couple of great photo-ops!

-The Third World Bazaar
+The One World Bazaar

 Want to find the perfect Christmas gift?
 Decorating your home, or just looking for the world’s coziest scarf made from lama wool?
-The Third World Bazaar is the place to go for unique items from around the world.
+The One World Bazaar is the place to go for unique items from around the world.
 Essentially, the family that runs the Third World Bazaar travels the world for a large part of the year, purchasing 80% of their goods directly from sellers in countries around the world.
 All of those goods arrive here, for the Third World Bazaar.

 Go on an Ottawa Haunted Walk